tosin2013/cloud-native-guides/kibana-dashboard.md

 What is Fluentd?

-**Fluentd** is a popular opensource data collector that is setup on the openshift luster to tail container logs files, filter and transform the log data and deliver it to the ElasticSEarch cluster.
+**Fluentd** is a popular opensource data collector that is setup on the OpenShift cluster to tail container logs files, filter and transform the log data and deliver it to the ElasticSearch cluster.
 From there the logs will be indexed and stored.

 Log Analysis